 Introduction

 In recent years, the VA has begun expanding access to nontraditional providers through the VA Community Care Network (CCN).
-This shift reflects both scientific research and what Veterans have been saying all along: healing is not “one size fits all.”
+This shift reflects both growing scientific evidence and what Veterans have consistently shared: healing is not “one size fits all,” and care must adapt to individual needs, preferences, and values.

-This blog looks at the growing role of nontraditional care, who these providers are, why the VA is embracing them, and what it means for Veterans.
+This blog explores the growing role of nontraditional care, who these providers are, why the VA is embracing them, and what this evolution means for Veterans navigating care today.

 Traditional vs. Nontraditional Care